-The attribute geometry describes the network of triangles that form the basis of the TIN.
-The triangles lie on a 2 dimensional manifold with the X,Y coordinates of the points at the vertices of the triangles representing the position on the manifold and the attribute.
+NOTES:

+(1) domainExtent may be implemented as a geographic bounding box or bounding polygon with the temporal extent being implemented using separate attributes.

+(2) The rule shall be applied to the set of values that results from evaluating the coverage with respect to each of the geometric objects that share a boundary.
+Appropriate values of the CV_CommonPointRule include ‘all’, 'average', 'high', and 'low'.
+For example, data used for bathymetric purposes may make use of the 'high' value to ensure that obstructions such as rocks or shoals are emphasised.
+The use of the commonPointRule occurs where a set of geometric objects are involved, such as the triangles in a TIN.

-The attribute interpolationType specifies the interpolation method recommended for the evaluation of the S100_TINCoverage where the value is taken from the codelist CV_InterpolationMethod with the value "barycentric".
+(3) The attribute interpolationType specifies the interpolation method recommended for the evaluation of the S100_IF_TINCoverage where the value is taken from the codelist CV_InterpolationMethod with the value "barycentric".
 The barycentric position S within a value triangle composed of the CV_PointValuePairs (P1, V1), (P2, V2), and (P3, V3), is (i, j, k), where S = iP1 + jP2 + kP3 and the interpolated attribute value at S is V = iV1 + jV2 +kV3

-The attribute domainExtent describes the spatial extent of the domain of the coverage.

-The attribute rangeType describes the range of the coverage.
-It uses the data type RecordType specified in ISO/TS 19103.
-An instance of RecordType is a list of name:data type pairs each of which describes an attribute type included in the range of the coverage.

-The attribute metadata provides a link to metadata that describes the coverage.
-Logically the link is any URI, but it may be implemented as a CharacterString data type that identifies the associated files of metadata.

-The attribute commonPointRule describes the procedure used for evaluating the coverage at a position that falls on the boundary or in an area of overlap between geometric objects in the domain of the coverage.
-It takes a value from the codelist CV_CommonPointRule specified in ISO 19123.
-The rule shall be applied to the set of values that results from evaluating the coverage with respect to each of the geometric objects that share a boundary.
-Appropriate values of the CV_CommonPointRule include 'average', 'high', and 'low'.
-For example, data used for bathymetric purposes may make use of the 'high' value to ensure that obstructions such as rocks or shoals are emphasised.
-The use of the commonPointRule occurs where a set of geometric objects are involved, such as the triangles in a TIN

-The attribute geometry contains an instance of GM_Tin.
-For each S100_Triangle the attribute geometry contains GM_Triangle.
+(4) The triangles lie on a 2 dimensional manifold with the X,Y coordinates of the points at the vertices of the triangles representing the position on the manifold and the attribute.
 Three vertex points define a triangle.
-The attribute geometry for a S100_VertexPoint is an instance of GM_Point.
+The attribute geometry for a TIN vertex is an instance of GM_Point.
 The attribute value contains a record restricted to one entry that defines the coverage value at the vertex (for example depth for a bathymetric TIN vertex point).

-S100_GridCoverage Spatial Model
+S100_IF_GridCoverage Spatial Model

-The class S100_GridCoverage (Figure 8-23) represents a set of values assigned to the points in a 2D grid.
+The class S100_GridCoverage (Figure 8-24) represents a set of values assigned to the points in a 2D grid.
 Several organizations of grids are available from ISO 19123 with different grid traversal orders, and variable or fixed grid cell sizes.
 S-100 makes use of two types of grid organizations, the simple quadrilateral grid with equal cell sizes traversed by a linear sequence rule, and the variable cell size quadrilateral grid traversed by a Morton Order sequence rule.
 This variable cell size grid organization is known as the Quad Tree for a two dimensional grid.